SpeedyCoder/mpserver/README.md

 ## Writers

+Writer is the end of the pipeline which writes results to the client.
-Writer is defined as follows:
+The type Writer is defined as follows:

 ```go
 type Writer func (in <-chan Value, errChan chan<- Value)